nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

 3a.
-The given parameter is invalid
+The given type is invalid

+> WhatsLeft shows an error message <br>
+  Use case resumes at step 2

+3b.
+The give index is invalide

-> 3a1.
-WhatsLeft shows an error message <br>
+> WhatsLeft shows an error message <br>
   Use case resumes at step 2

 #### Use case: Undo last [mutating operation](#mutating-operation)